Deep Learning-Based Human Pose Estimation: A Survey: Introduction

 \subsection{Previous surveys and our contributions}

-Table \ref{tab: previouse surveys} lists the related surveys and reviews previously reported on HPE.
-Among them, \cite{moeslund2001survey}\cite{moeslund2006survey}\cite{poppe2007vision}\cite{ji2009advances} focus on the general field of visual-based human motion capture methods and their implementations including pose estimation, tracking, and action recognition.
+There are several related surveys and reviews previously reported on HPE.
+Among them, \cite{moeslund2001survey,moeslund2006survey,poppe2007vision,ji2009advances} focus on the general field of visual-based human motion capture including pose estimation, tracking, and action recognition.
 Therefore, pose estimation is only one of the topics covered in these surveys.
-The research works on 3D human pose estimation before 2012 are reviewed in \cite{holte2012human}.
+The research works on 3D HPE before 2012 are reviewed in \cite{holte2012human}.
 The body parts parsing-based methods for single-view and multi-view HPE are reported in \cite{liu2015survey}.
-These surveys published during 2001-2015 mainly focus on conventional methods without deep learning.
+These surveys published during 2001-2015 mainly focused on conventional methods without deep learning.
 A survey on both traditional and deep learning-based methods related to HPE is presented in \cite{gong2016human}.
 However, only a handful of deep learning-based approaches are included.
-The survey in \cite{sarafianos20163d} covers 3D HPE methods with RGB inputs.
-The survey in \cite{munea2020progress} only reviews 2D HPE methods and analyzes model interpretation.
-Monocular HPE from the classical to recent deep learning-based methods (till 2019) is summarized in \cite{chen2020monocular}.
-However, it only covers 2D HPE and 3D single-view HPE from monocular images/videos.
-Also, no extensive performance comparison is given.
+The survey in \cite{sarafianos20163d} covers 3D HPE methods with RGB inputs, while the survey in \cite{munea2020progress} only reviews 2D HPE methods.
+Monocular HPE from the classical to recent deep learning-based methods (till 2019, less than 100 papers) is summarized in \cite{chen2020monocular}.
+However, it only covers 2D HPE and 3D single-view HPE from monocular cameras.
+3D multi-view HPE from monocular cameras and 3D HPE from other sensors are ignored.
+Also, no extensive performance comparisons or in-depth analyses are given, and the discussion on existing challenges and future directions is relatively short.

-This survey aims to address the shortcomings of the previous surveys in terms of providing a systematic review of the recent deep learning-based solutions to 2D and 3D HPE but also covering other aspects of HPE including the performance evaluation of (2D and 3D) HPE methods on popular datasets, their applications, and comprehensive discussion.
-The key points that distinguish this survey from the previous ones are as follows: \begin{itemize} \item A comprehensive review of recent deep learning-based 2D and 3D HPE methods (up to 2020) is provided by categorizing them according to 2D or 3D scenario, single-view or multi-view, from monocular images/videos or other sources, and learning paradigm.
+\textit{This survey aims to address the shortcomings of the previous surveys in terms of providing a systematic review of the recent deep learning-based solutions to 2D and 3D HPE but also covering other aspects of HPE including the performance evaluation of (2D and 3D) HPE methods on popular datasets, their applications, and comprehensive discussion.
+The key points that distinguish this survey from the previous ones are as follows:} \setlist{nolistsep} \begin{itemize}[noitemsep,leftmargin=*] \item A comprehensive review of recent deep learning-based 2D and 3D HPE methods (up to 2022 with more than 260 papers) is provided by categorizing them according to 2D or 3D scenarios, single-view or multi-view, from monocular images/videos or other sources, and learning paradigm.